For more information, visit the UConn Health Radiology website

 When you arrive at BIRC, you will be greeted by one of our staff members who will need to confirm your information using your name, date of birth, and picture ID.
-You will also be provided with a metal screening form that needs to be completed before you are brought into the MRI area.
+You will complete a metal screening form before you are brought into the MRI area.
 Please note: minors (under the age of 18) must be accompanied by a parent or guardian.

 Once the technologist reviews your metal screening form, you will be brought into the scanner room for your examination.
 Our goal is to provide you with high quality images, and that can be accomplished only when you are able to lie perfectly still during the scans.
 Please let us know if you are uncomfortable before we begin the examination, and we will work with you to get you as comfortable as possible.

 Important: BIRC staff cannot provide any medication for pain or anxiety.
 Please contact your doctor at least 48 hours before your scheduled appointment if you have any concerns about being able to tolerate the examination.